An Oil Tint Recipe

-We have experience in working with a variety of Osmo Polyx oil tint finishes, so we have been using their range of interior wood tints to help us achieve the effect we want.
-We have been dipping into quite a few sample pots to try and get nearer the mark (3044 raw, 3074 graphite, 3040 white, 3111 white) plus a secret ingredient to try and help us go a little greyer.
+We have experience in working with a variety of Osmo Polyx oil tint finishes.
+And we have been using their range of interior wood tints to help us achieve the effect we want for our current client.
+We have been dipping into quite a few sample pots to try and get nearer the mark (3044 raw, 3074 graphite, 3040 white, 3111 white).
+We have also added a secret ingredient to try and help us go a little greyer.
 Experimenting with paint and colour as an art student is definitely coming in handy all this time later.
 Playtime!

 Osmo Polyx Oil is a versatile protective oil originally made for flooring, but is now also widely used for furniture too.
 It is hard wearing and tough and is scratch and scuff resistant whilst protecting against liquid spills.
 Osmo oil has a distinct advantage over some finishes because it can be easily maintained and renovated if required.
 The ingredients of Osmo oil are made up of a unique blend of oils and waxes which are environmentally friendly and have a very low V.O .C.

 With 24 hours drying time in between each coat, the timing of any finishing is always crucial.
 We need dust free time in the workshop, so timing it with the right stage in the making of two kitchen units the other end of the workshop is important.
-We also want to take photos of the finished table afterwards, so we need plenty of time before our delivery date of 19th June.
+We also want to take photos of the finished table afterwards, so we need plenty of time before our delivery date in June.

 It has been a bit of a challenge, but I think we are getting there.
 So the final recipe will be a first coat of Osmo polyx oil 3111 + secret ingredient to give us the grey/taupe base.
 A second coat of 3111 to add a hint of white/slightly limed effect.
 And a third and final coat of 3044 Raw to seal the deal.
 So there we have it.
 Recipe complete!